QI-N-QIGT/lenet5/README.md

-# lenet5
+# Lenet_5
-# this code was writen by python, which realisted the LeNet-5 CNN and I only import numpy.
+### The code in folder was writen by python, which realisted the LeNet-5 CNN and I only import numpy.
+### While the notebook